Email me new jobs like these

 Avionics Technicians spend 40 hours per week, sometimes in groups of Technicians and engineers.
 The duty hours are not defined.
 You may have to work extra hours and at night shifts depending on the employer you work for and experience level.

-You must study aviation engineering and acquire the necessary technical skills to become an avionics technician.
+If you are wondering How to become an Avionics Technician, you must study aviation engineering and acquire the necessary technical skills.
 Having a degree in relevant engineering disciplines is not a necessity.
 However, you can gain experience in the field, and learn all the aircraft technicalities to progress further.

 A Part-66 license is required to certify the release of maintenance aircraft and to work as support staff in maintenance organizations.